• LOGIN

 Q. When do you need a selector for an item type?

-Q. What is the primary purpose of a oracle workflow?
+Q. What is the primary purpose of an Oracle workflow?

-Routes information, Sends notifications, Defines process rules.
-The primary purposes of a workflow are to route information, send notification, and define process rule.
+Routes information, Sends notifications, and Defines process rules.
+The primary purposes of a workflow are to route information, send notifications, and define process rules.
 Although some history is maintained automatically by Oracle Workflow, it will not be considered as creating audit trails.

 Q. How do I see the progress of the workflow process?